 There are very strict definitions of the food listed on pet food labels.
-“Chicken” essentially means the parts of the bird you would find if you purchased a whole chicken at the grocery store, which includes bones, skin, heart and fat.
-“Chicken by-products” includes the whole chicken AND can include heads, feet and giblets.
+“Chicken” essentially means the parts of the bird you would find if you purchased a whole chicken at the grocery store, which includes bones, skin, heart, and fat.
+“Chicken by-products” includes the whole chicken AND can include heads, feet, and giblets.
 These are items considered lower quality parts of the chicken, but these parts would be readily ingested by wild dogs, like wolves.
-Meat by-products DO NOT include hair, horns, teeth or hooves.
+Meat by-products DO NOT include hair, horns, teeth, or hooves.

 Whole grain corn is a well-rounded and versatile grain.
-Corn is a natural, wholesome nutrient that supplies essential fatty acids, protein, carbohydrates and antioxidants like beta-carotene and Vitamin E. It is a highly digestible carbohydrate used for energy.
+Corn is a natural, wholesome nutrient that supplies essential fatty acids, protein, carbohydrates, and antioxidants like beta-carotene and Vitamin E. It is a highly digestible carbohydrate used for energy.
 It has gotten a bad name because of its cousin “corn gluten meal.”
-Corn gluten meal is the by-product after the manufacture of corn syrup and is the dried residue after removal of the bran, germ and starch.
+Corn gluten meal is the by-product after the manufacture of corn syrup and is the dried residue after the removal of the bran, germ, and starch.
 So, corn gluten meal is less nutritionally complete and lower in nutrients than corn, but can boost the reported protein level on a pet food label.

 Question 5: Allergies

 Is it true that food allergies are becoming more prevalent in dogs?
 What are some signs that a dog has food allergies and needs to see a vet?